 And once I started back to work, I not only had to get all of my work completed despite the fact that I was severely sleep deprived, but I also had to fit in time to pump.

-If you have struggling to find time to pump or have limited time afforded to you to pump, check out my 17 tips for pumping faster.
+If you have struggling to find time to pump or have limited time afforded to you to pump, check out how to pump a lot of milk fast.

 Fussy At The Breast